 Like the dilemma faced by Frankenstein’s monster, how could Tony turn on someone responsible for his existence?

-It’s these moments of vulnerability that allows us to relate to, and date I say, root for Tony.
+It’s these moments of vulnerability that allows us to relate to, and dare I say, root for Tony.

 The human side of relationships is explored again with Agent Dwight Harris.
-As an FBI agent tasked with monitoring mob activity in New Jersey, Harris despised Tony’s antics and after numerous raids, stakeouts and unannounced visits paid to his home, it’s safe to assume the feeling was mutual.
+As an FBI agent tasked with monitoring mob activity in New Jersey, Harris despised Tony’s antics and after numerous raids, stakeouts, and unannounced visits to his home, it’s safe to assume the feeling was mutual.

 Although firmly on the side of the law, Harris’ character is more than just a foil.
 While originally positioned as the “good guy” in a show about some very bad people, we start to see the mutual respect both he and Tony hold for each other, as well as instances where they are more similar than different.

-Eventually, Harris is transferred to another department and enters an informal arrangement with Tony to exchange information of New York mob activity for tips on potential terrorism cells in New Jersey.
+Eventually, Harris is transferred to another department and enters an informal arrangement with Tony to exchange information about New York mob activity for tips on potential terrorism cells in New Jersey.